gomoto/fullstack/README.md

 `npm i`

-`docker-compose run --rm npm-client`

-`docker-compose run --rm npm-server`

-Client and server directories each have their own node_modules.
+Client and server directories each have their own node_modules, which automatically get installed during `npm i`